DirkH78/DSND_PySparkCapstoneProject/Analysis.md

 # How to Predict Customer Churn in a Web Service with PySpark
 ## Motivation
-As a provider of a web-based service, customer churn might become a major impact on the success of your service.
+As a provider of a web-based service, customer churn might have a major impact on the success of your service.
 The good news is that you may already have acquired all the necessary data that can help you identify customers who are about to leave your service.
 This is where machine learning and big data techniques can help you to detect critical customers and counteract with targeted countermeasures (nudging, proposals) before it might be to late.
 In this article I would like to introduce a data science approach which can support you in this identification process and thus help you to maintain a popular service.